AITestingOrg/documentation/standards/creating-repositories.md

 Examples:
 My New Project => my-new-project

-### Team Pre-fix
+### Repository Tags
-Each repository needs a team prefix, they are as follows:
+Each repository needs at least one tag to identify which project it belongs to.
-* perception--
+* perception -- tag: aist-perception
-* microservice--
+* microservice-- tag: aist-sandbox
-* aide--
+* aide-- tag: aist-aide

 ## Pipeline First
 We use Travis for our pipelines, after your first commit that includes tests you will need to setup a pipeline by enabling Travis for the new repository then configure it with a Travis yaml file.